Tetrastichus

 Tetrastichus is a genus of hymenopteran insects of the family Eulophidae.

 Tetrastichus planipennisi is a parasitoid of the emerald ash borer, a wood boring insect native to Asia which is an invasive species in North America.

+T. setifer is a paraditoid of the scarlet lily beetle.
+The beetle is invasive in North America, and highly destructive to lily species; the wasp has been introduced there for biological pest control.

 T. planipennisi is being evaluated as a biological control agent.

 Host species

 The genus Tetrastichus parasitizes many different species of Lepidoptera, such as Pyralis farinalis.